rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `start`: is the time when the attachment was downloaded.
 It is mandatory.
 - `party`: is the party that downloaded the attachment.
 It is mandatory.
 - `content_hash`: is the base64url encoded hash using the hash name prefixed with a colon before the hash (ex: "sha256:").
 It is mandatory.
-- `dialog_object_ref` is a string consisting of: "mid:" (representing the message ID URI), the message_id of the message in the dialog object, a colon, the part_index of the Part (or "0" if the ExternalPart is at the top level), and the string "@anonymous.invalid"
+- `dialog_object_ref` is a string consisting of: "mid:" (representing the message ID URI), the message_id of the message in the dialog object, a colon, the part_index of the Part (or "0" if the ExternalPart is at the top level), and the string "@anon.invalid"

 The `mimetype`, `filename`, `encoding`, and `body` fields are as they are defined in vcon and are all mandatory.